autoplot/documentation/javadoc/org/das2/components/propertyeditor/Displayable.md

-# org.das2.components.propertyeditor.DisplayableType-safe enumerations that are used as property types
+# org.das2.components.propertyeditor.Displayable

- that are editable with a PropertyEditor should implement this interface.
+Type-safe enumerations that are used as property types that are editable with a PropertyEditor should implement this interface.

 ***
 <a name="drawListIcon"></a>
 # drawListIcon